 This is a one-time, lump-sum payment made to the estate of the deceased contributor.
 The maximum death benefit payable is $2,500.

-These are monthly payments provided to dependent children of a disabled or deceased CPP contributor.
-The children must either be under 18 or not more than 25 and enrolled as a full-time student in a recognized school or university.
+These are monthly payments to dependent children of a disabled or deceased CPP contributor.
+The children must either be under 18 or not more than 25 and enrolled as full-time students in a recognized school or university.

 Related Posts:

-- CPP and OAS Benefits for Surviving Spouse and Children
+- CPP and OAS Benefits for Surviving Spouses and Children

 - The Complete Guide To Retirement Income in Canada